ONLYOFFICE/onlyoffice-chamilo/README.md

 ONLYOFFICE Document Server and Chamilo can be installed either on different computers, or on the same machine.
 If you use one machine, set up a custom port for Document Server as by default both ONLYOFFICE Document Server and Chamilo work on port 80.

-You can install free Community version of ONLYOFFICE Docs or scalable Enterprise Edition with pro features.
+You can install the free Community version of ONLYOFFICE Docs or scalable Enterprise Edition with pro features.

-To install free Community version, use [Docker](https://github.com/onlyoffice/Docker-DocumentServer) (recommended) or follow [these instructions](https://helpcenter.onlyoffice.com/server/linux/document/linux-installation.aspx) for Debian, Ubuntu, or derivatives.
+To install the free Community version, use [Docker](https://github.com/onlyoffice/Docker-DocumentServer) (recommended) or follow [these instructions](https://helpcenter.onlyoffice.com/server/linux/document/linux-installation.aspx) for Debian, Ubuntu, or derivatives.

-To install Enterprise Edition, follow instructions [here](https://helpcenter.onlyoffice.com/server/integration-edition/index.aspx).
+To install the Enterprise Edition, follow instructions [here](https://helpcenter.onlyoffice.com/server/integration-edition/index.aspx).

-Community Edition vs Enterprise Edition comparison can be found [here](#onlyoffice-docs-editions).
+The Community Edition vs Enterprise Edition comparison can be found [here](#onlyoffice-docs-editions).

 To use ONLYOFFICE behind a proxy, please refer to [this article](https://helpcenter.onlyoffice.com/server/document/document-server-proxy.aspx).

 ## Installing Chamilo ONLYOFFICE integration plugin

-To install the plugin, go to Chamilo Administration -> Plugins -> Upload plugin.

-Upload `onlyoffice.zip` (you'll find it in the Releases section in this repo).
-You'll see the plugin list.

-Then launch `composer install` from the Chamilo root folder.
+The plugin comes integrated into Chamilo 1.11.16.

-Return to the plugin list, select the ONLYOFFICE plugin, and click Enable the selected plugins.
+To enable, go to the plugins list, select the ONLYOFFICE plugin, and click _Enable_ the selected plugins.

+If you want more up-to-date versions of the plugin, you can update the plugin/onlyoffice/ folder with the original plugin code [here](https://github.com/ONLYOFFICE/onlyoffice-chamilo) together with the compilation instructions.

 ## Configuring Chamilo ONLYOFFICE integration plugin

-On the Plugins page, find ONLYOFFICE and click Configure.
-You'll see the Settings page.
-Enable the plugin and specify Document Server address.
+On the Plugins page, find ONLYOFFICE and click _Configure_.
+You'll see the _Settings_ page.
+Enable the plugin and specify the _Document Server address_.

 ## How it works

-* To create a new file, the user opens the necessesary folder and clicks the ONLYOFFICE icon "Create new".
+* To create a new file, the teacher opens the necessary folder and clicks the ONLYOFFICE icon "Create new".
 * The user is redirected to the file creation page where they need to enter the file name and format (text document, spreadsheet, or presentation).
 The browser calls `/plugin/onlyoffice/create.php` method.
-It adds the copy of the empty file to the user folder.
+It adds the copy of the empty file to the course folder.
-* To open an existing file, the user chooses the Open with ONLYOFFICE icon.
+* To open an existing file, the user chooses the _Open with ONLYOFFICE_ icon.
 * The request is being sent to `/plugin/onlyoffice/editor.php?docId=«document identificator»`.
 The server processes the request, generates the editor initialization configuration with the properties:

   * **url** - the URL that ONLYOFFICE Document Server uses to download the document;
-  * **callbackUrl** - the URL that ONLYOFFICE Document Server informs about status of the document editing;
+  * **callbackUrl** - the URL at which ONLYOFFICE Document Server informs Chamilo about the status of the document editing;
   * **documentServerUrl** - the URL that the client needs to respond to ONLYOFFICE Document Server (can be set at the administrative settings page);
   * **key** - the etag to instruct ONLYOFFICE Document Server whether to download the document again or not;